Scoop Jackson (writer): Career

 Jackson began his career as a freelance writer.
-His writing has appeared in various publications, including: USA Today, Washington Post, Chicago Tribune, The Source, Vibe, and The Final Call.
+His writing has appeared in various publications, including: USA Today, the Washington Post, the Chicago Tribune, The Source, Vibe, and The Final Call.
 He has written for basketball and hip hop magazines since 1995, executive editing SLAM Magazine, XXL, and edited Hoop and Inside Stuff.
 SLAM's first editor-in-chief, Tony Gervino, called Jackson "the most important person in SLAM history," having "launched a generation of writers and kids who said, 'I can do that now.'"
 Jackson's first article for SLAM appeared in the January 1995 issue titled "The Large Professor", a story about Shaquille O'Neal.
 At one time, Jackson pushed SLAM publisher Dennis Page to put Allen Iverson on the cover of the magazine while Iverson was still playing basketball at Georgetown University, threatening to resign if this did not happen.
 In addition to his regular feature articles for SLAM, in 2004 Jackson began to write a back-page column named "Game Point", in which he aired opinions on various basketball-related topics.
 Jackson continued to write for SLAM until the July 2005 issue.

 Jackson has been a frequent guest on radio and TV sports talk shows, and was regularly featured on ESPN's SportsCentury series.

 In 2000 Jackson was commissioned by Nike to pen the first book about the company's contribution to basketball and sneaker culture with Sole Provider: 30 Years of Nike Basketball.
 Jackson stayed on with the company for five years as a content writer and copywriter before joining ESPN.

 He began writing for ESPN.com on March 8, 2005, with his first article being a statement of his sporting views, entitled "Scoop's Manifesto".
 In 2006, upon his one-year anniversary with ESPN, he had a follow-up article stating what he had learned on the job.
 The article ended with him saying that he believes he is continuing Ralph Wiley's legacy, and stated that "I hope that I am doing him justice."
 Consequently, this article led to a feud with now former ESPN.com columnist Jason Whitlock, who criticized Jackson in an interview and called him a "bojangler" for portraying himself as the next Ralph Wiley.
 This led to Whitlock's firing from ESPN.